-I also recommend that subsection "g" write his bond and get ten thousand be added as follows: "For any persolvent freeholders of the State to sign it son, firm, corporation or association to contract, to combine in the form of trust or otherwise, or to conspire with any other person, firm, corporation, or association in restraint of trade, com-

-These two sections recommended are the substance of the two most important sections of the Federal Anti-trust
+I also recommend that subsection "g" be added as follows: "For any per-son, firm, corporation or association to contract, to combine in the form of trust or otherwise, or to conspire with any other person, firm, corporation, or as sociation in restraint of trade, com sociation in restraint of trade, com-merce, or manufacture in this State."
+I further recommend that an addi-tional subsection "h" be added as fol-lows: "For any person, firm, corpora-tion or association to monopolize or attempt to monopolize or combine or compiler with any other person firm conspire with any other person, firm, corporation or association to mono p-lize any part of the trade, commerce ize any part of the trade, commerce or manufacture within this State."
+These two sections recommended are the substance of the two most impor-tant sections of the Federal Anti-trust in packages of merchandise or other articles of value be forbidden in this State.

-I recommend that the use of coupons in packages of merchandise or other articles of value be forbidden in this
+Law I recommend that the use of coupon

-I also recommend that in purchasing goods, wares or merchandise for the use of the State or any of its institutions that it be provided that preference shall be given to the products of independent manufacturers and dealers.
+I also recommend that in purchasin goods, wares or merchandise for the us of the State or any of its institution that it be provided that preference shall be given to the products of independent manufacturers and dealars.